Thomas Kuhn: Career

-Kuhn taught a course in the history of science at Harvard from 1948 until 1956, at the suggestion of university president James Conant.
-After leaving Harvard, Kuhn taught at the University of California, Berkeley, in both the philosophy department and the history department, being named Professor of the history of science in 1961.
+Kuhn began his teaching career with a course in the history of science at Harvard from 1948 until 1957 as Assistant Professor of General Education and History of Science at the suggestion of university president James B. Conant.
+He was a Harvard Junior Fellow 1948–1951 and, as he states in the first pages of the preface to the second edition of The Structure of Scientific Revolutions, these three years of total academic freedom were crucial in allowing him to switch from studying physics to studying the history of science and philosophy of science.
+However, Conant's influence at Harvard declined rapidly over the course of the 50s and the general education program was refocused, and Kuhn was rejected for tenure in 1957.

+Kuhn taught next, after Harvard, at the University of California, Berkeley, in both the philosophy department and the history department; he was named Professor of History of Science in 1961.
+At Berkeley, Kuhn served as director of the National Science Foundation project Sources for the History of Quantum Physics 1961–1964.
 Kuhn interviewed and tape recorded Danish physicist Niels Bohr the day before Bohr's death.
 At Berkeley, he wrote and published (in 1962) his best known and most influential work: The Structure of Scientific Revolutions.

 In 1964, he joined Princeton University as the M. Taylor Pyne Professor of Philosophy and History of Science.
 He served as the president of the History of Science Society from 1969 to 1970.
-In 1979 he joined the Massachusetts Institute of Technology (MIT) as the Laurance S. Rockefeller Professor of Philosophy, remaining there until 1991.
+He was a member of Princeton's Institute for Advanced Study 1972–1979.
+In 1978–79, he was a fellow at the New York Institute for the Humanities.
+In 1979 he joined the Massachusetts Institute of Technology (MIT) as the Laurance S. Rockefeller Professor of Philosophy, remaining there until becoming emeritus in 1991.
+He served as president of the Philosophy of Science Association 1989–1990.